StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/church-polity.md

 Jesus was 30 when he began His public ministry... and if any teacher in the history of the world was qualified to start sooner, it would have been Him.
 John the Baptist also started his public ministry when he was 30.

+{{% cautionary-note %}}
+Jesus is so exceptional that it is typically dangerous to consider ourselves similar to Him in our decision-making.
+We are not God like He is, after all.

+This is why "What would Jesus do?" is somewhat useless as a concept -- it is always more appropriate to ask "What does Jesus want *me* to do?".

+All this said, it is still not particularly out of place to make the observation that Jesus was 30 when he began His public ministry.
+{{% /cautionary-note %}}

 The Levites are described as beginning their service at 20, 25, or 30, depending upon their specific roles.
 See Ezra 3:8, 1 Chronicles 23:27, Numbers 8:24, Numbers 4:3.
 (Accounting for the differences is mostly a matter of context and exactly what tasks are in mind for those appointed.
 Many exegetes believe that those Levites entering the temple at age 20 were largely serving as apprentices, for example).

 Naturally, people who are older will have more experience to draw on, and that is definitely advantageous.
 However, the thing that is really more important than chronological age is "spiritual age" -- how mature is the man in question in spiritual terms?
 A man in his early 20s who is gifted and properly prepared to teach the Bible may be more advanced in spiritual age than a man in his 60s who has not put in the requisite effort over the years.

 To conclude, then, we don't have anything in the way of scriptural examples with Church leadership younger than 25ish, but even if a man starts teaching several years before this, what really matters anyway is his level of spiritual maturity.
 Since it seems that most all people in Church leadership have historically started before or around 30, it is definitely not proper to mandate that all pastor-teachers in the church be gray-haired (even if many of them are in practice).

-### Do elders have to be married?
+### Do elders *have* to be married?

 First off, formally speaking, Paul was an Apostle (with a capital A) -- one of the true twelve.
 Apostles were a different office in the Church than pastor-teachers (compare Ephesians 4:11).
 It is definitely proper to view Paul as possessing the spiritual gift of teaching (which underpins the Church office of pastor-teacher), but he carried much more authority than rank-and-file teachers on account of his Apostleship.
 Regardless:

 The NASB's translation "husband of one wife" in Titus 1:6 is actually pretty good.
 The Greek reads μιᾶς γυναικὸς ἀνήρ, which is quite literally "a one-woman man."
 Rather than requiring all pastor-teachers to be married (which would sort of fly in the face of Paul's comments in 1 Corinthians 7, for example), this verse is prohibiting polygamists from serving as pastor-teachers within the Church.
-(Polygamy was something more common at the time this epistle was written than in our own day).
+(It may seem kind of strange to us to explicitly forbid such, but polygamy was something more common at the time this epistle was written than in our own day).
 If you wish to sacrifice brevity for clarity: "An elder shall have either no wife or one wife, but not multiple wives."

 ### Back to the "big picture"